Cannabis in the 1960s: The Counterculture Movement and Psychedelic Revolution

 natural ally in cannabis.
 As cannabis

-became intertwined, marijuana use burgeoned among artists, musicians, and activists, becoming a hallmark of the era's progressive ethos.
+and counterculture became intertwined, marijuana use burgeoned among artists, musicians, and activists, becoming a hallmark of the era's progressive ethos.
 This fusion

 catalyzed a profound and lasting impact on art, music, and literature, leaving an indelible mark on the cultural landscape.